What is a whisky distillery like at 6.30 in the morning?

 Next up was Islay House Square which is home to Islay Ales brewery, Islay Studios and Islay Chocolate Company.
 I went into M A Mackinnons who specialize in preserves and sampled a Heavily Peated Marmalade on an oatcake.
 I was expecting the whisky taste to obscure the fruit, but it was a lot more subtle with only a hint of smokiness and I liked it enough to buy a jar.

 Somewhere behind all the shops I found a door in a high wall.
 It was like the way to the secret garden.
 On opening it I discovered an immense area of flowers, trees and vegetables.
 About half a dozen women were kneeling down with spades busily planting.
 I felt like I had accidentally stumbled upon a private and special place of devotion to gardening.
 One of the women told me that this was a community garden and you could buy cucumber, tomatoes, herbs, onions, spinach and lots of other produce.
+It was inspiring and it made me want to get my garden landscaped like this.

 No hiding place for the Devil